Kamikawa, Hokkaido: Economy

 Many years ago, Kamikawa's primary industry was coal mining.
 Since then, Japan has adopted higher environmental standards and coal production is no longer economically sound, the townspeople like those in Kamikawa have had to find other means of employment.
 Beef and other types of farming are common ("Black Angus" cattle were originally imported here from Alberta, Canada in the 1980s), as well as "Purin" (pudding) producers and "Ramen" producers and shops.
 Kamikawa also capitalizes on its proximity to Daisetsuzan National Park as many of its townspeople work with Road Construction and Transportation through the Town Municipal Government, and others work in the tourist haven/onsen heaven that is Sōunkyō Gorge (modeled after Whistler, British Columbia, Canada - site of the 2010 Winter Olympics).

 Asiana Airlines operates a sales office in Kamikawa, near the Asahigawa Airport grounds.

 Culture

 Specialties

 Kamikawa has many izakaya and snack bars.
 Kamikawa's speciality is "karai ramen" or spicy noodles.

 Mascot

 Kamikawa's mascot is Kamikki (かみっきー).
 He is a brown bear.
 He wears a helmet which resembles a bell.
 His favourite food is karai ramen served with rainbow trout sashimi.
 He loves hot springs and drawing nature.
 He usually ends his sentences with "powa-ru" (ぽわ～る) and "powan" (ぽわん).
-He is unveiled in 2014.
+He was unveiled in 2014.